petevdp/share_notes/notes.md

 if given gist, load gist contents into editors
 (make request to github, and load contents into ydoc on the server side)

+# Styling Notes

+## nav bar

+- we need to redesign the existing base web navbar to have the following properties
+- 30% smaller
+- less aggressive hamburger mode breakpoint
+- (some percentage of viewheight on desktop)

 ## save back to gist

 if gist already created: